 Days after the attack, the administration has fleshed out a reconstruction that is probably more accurate than its initial, flawed telling.
 More information has been gleaned from the commandos themselves, now back at their home base outside Virginia Beach, Va.
 Some dust has settled.

-But there remains no independent or competing account to the administration's story as yet.
+There remains no independent or competing account to the administration's story as yet.
 The reconstruction comes largely from Panetta, White House spokesman Jay Carney and Obama's counterterrorism adviser, John Brennan.
-Some of their early details proved unreliable.

 The only other direct witnesses are the compound's occupants, now in Pakistani custody and, for now, out of reach to everyone else.

 Information gaps exist in the official account.
-Among them: how many armed defenders the raiders encountered, who shot at whom, why none of the compound's survivors was taken away by the Americans, and how many commandos stormed bin Laden's room.
+Among them: why none of the compound's survivors was taken away by the Americans, and how many commandos stormed bin Laden's room.
 It may never be known which commando, or two, killed bin Laden with shots to his head and chest.